Baptism at Bel Air

 Baptism is the sign and seal of incorporation into Christ.
 Jesus the risen Lord assured his followers of his continuing presence and power and commissioned them “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything that I have commanded you.
 And remember, I am with you always to the end of the age.”

 In Baptism we participate in Jesus’ death and resurrection.
 We die to what separates us from God and are raised to newness of life in Christ.
 As an identifying mark, Baptism signifies the faithfulness of God, the washing away of sin, rebirth, putting on the fresh garment of Christ, being sealed by God’s Spirit, adoption into the covenant family of the church, and the resurrection and illumination of Christ.

 An active member of a particular church is a person who has made a profession of faith in Christ, has been baptized, has been received into membership of the church, has voluntarily submitted to the government of this church, and participates in the church’s work and worship.

 Youth and adults are welcome to be baptized or to reaffirm their baptismal vows.
-Those who are not already members of the church are encouraged to take a membership class.
-Check back for 2017 Beach Baptism date.
+Those who are not already members of the church are encouraged to take a Discover Bel Air membership class.